 Both the ALL and SELECT passports are offered at half price to seniors ages 65 and older, legally blind and 100 percent disabled residents of South Carolina and active members of the South Carolina National Guard.

-The park service also offers a Seven-Day ALL Park Passport, providing unlimited entry to all 47 parks for a period of seven days, for $65, as well as a Seven-Day SELECT Park Passport, prvoding access to 35 state parks for a period of seven days, for $32.50.
+The park service also offers a Seven-Day ALL Park Passport, providing unlimited entry to all 47 parks for seven days, as well as a Seven-Day SELECT Park Passport, prvoding access to 35 state parks for seven days.

 Passports can be purchased at the individual parks, online by clicking here or calling (803) 734-0156.